 “When I re-entered the Between World with the boys to forge the Link, I felt the thing’s presence again at once,” her grandfather went on, as though she had not spoken, as if talking to himself.
 “It was closer, much closer.
 It knew I was there—and it wanted me.
 I could feel it.
-I had to hurry the Linking, and spend far too much energy shielding both myself and the boys, hiding us from the—creature.
-And even so, I think all that saved us was that we were only on the very fringe of the Between World.
-The creature searched deeper, somewhere along the Path.”
+I had to hurry the Linking and spend far too much energy shielding both myself and the boys, trying to hide us from that…that Beast, for that was how it seemed to me: a huge, devouring creature of evil, seeking prey.
+I think all that saved us was that we were only on the very fringe of the Between World.
+The Beast searched deeper, somewhere along the Path.”

 “I must consult my books,” he said slowly.
 “There may be some clue…”

 “Whether there is or not, the next time I must Sing, I will have to confront the Beast.
 I’ll have no choice.”
 He got to his feet, and for a moment clung to the chair, wavering.
 “There are one or two scrolls that have always been obscure to me.
 Perhaps…”

 Amarynth stood and took his arm.
 “But Grandfather, what about my studies?
 How can I learn if I can’t enter the Between World?
 How will I become a Spirit Singer?”